What is a Good GMAT Score for Stanford Business School?

 To earn a GMAT score that will be competitive at Stanford, your best bet is to devote ample time to preparing for both the Quant and Verbal sections of the exam.

 So, we’ve seen that what is considered a competitive GMAT score for Stanford MBA applicants is highly variable.
-That said, to give yourself the best shot possible at becoming one of the select few accepted to Stanford’s MBA program, you can’t go wrong by “checking every box.”
+That said, you want to have the best shot possible at becoming one of the select few accepted to Stanford.
+You can’t go wrong by “checking every box.”
 Let’s talk about that next.

 Playing It Safe